Kinds-of-Intelligence-CFI/animal-ai/docs/Technical-Overview.md

 # Animal-AI Technical Guide

 This guide will walk you through the engineering aspects of the Animal-AI Environment.
-It will provide an overview of the environment and its components.
+It provides an overview of the environment and its components.
 If you are intending on contributing, then this guide will be a good place to start.

 If you have any questions or issues, please check the [FAQ](docs/FAQ.md) and documentation before posting an issue on GitHub.